 I like this question because I get this question quite often.
 There is some merit in comparing requirements but surprisingly from my experience not that much.
 Again, keep it simple, a Must is a Must, a Should is a Should and a Could is a Could.
 Further to this point it is worth noting that you cannot have a Must that is more important than another Must.

 If you have 60% musts at the project level does this mean that the customer needs to agree to potentially 40% of the features/benefits not being delivered?

 Yes that is absolutely correct.
 However, if they did lose 35% of their project they think they might be a little disappointed all other things being equal.
 It is reasonable under normal situations for a customer to expect to receive all of the Musts all of the Shoulds and a fair amount of the Coulds.

 I’m about to introduce Agile into an Ad agency that’s never heard of it before… as Kanban.
 Any advice as to where to start?

 Crikey!
-That is a very big question and you may wish to look at one of our other webinars about ‘Understanding Agile: mastering the basics’.
+That is a very big question.
 In very simple terms you need to start with understanding what you are trying to achieve with agile because you need to be aware it is a means to an end and not an end in itself.

 In software projects on average, what % of features are used?
 Is the answer useful to tell clients?